Sarrià-Sant Gervasi

 Sarrià-Sant Gervasi (/ca/) is one of the biggest districts of Barcelona, Catalonia, Spain.
 It is the district with the highest per capita income, the largest proportion of university degrees and the lowest unemployment rate.
-Situated on the north-west of the city, surrounded by the districts of Les Corts, Gràcia, Eixample and Horta-Guinardó and by the villages of Sant Just, Sant Feliu, Molins de Rei, and Sant Cugat.
+Situated in the north-west of the city, bordered by the districts of Les Corts, Gràcia, Eixample and Horta-Guinardó and by the villages of Sant Just, Sant Feliu, Molins de Rei, and Sant Cugat.
 It is formed by the old villages of Sarrià (added to Barcelona in 1927), Vallvidrera (added to Sarrià in 1890), Santa Creu d'Olorda (added to Sarrià in 1916), and Sant Gervasi de Cassoles (added to Barcelona in 1897).
 The first written document found about Sarrià dates from the year 987, and the origins of the village are a Roman colony.
 The old Monestir de Pedralbes belonged to the village of Sarrià, and it is now the Thyssen-Bornemisza Museum.

 Today, Sarrià still retains a village atmosphere, even in the middle of Barcelona, with narrow streets and small houses.
 The main street of Sarrià is Major de Sarrià.

 The main market in Sarrià-Sant Gervasi is the Mercat de Sarrià on Passeig Reina Elisenda, which opened in 1900 and was renovated in 1967 and again in 2007.

 Part of the Collserola mountain belongs to the district, where the Tibidabo and the Observatori Fabra are, and it is a popular place to promenade by bike or by foot or to stop by the road to Sant Cugat, with impressive views over the city.

 Neighbourhoods

-It is divided in these neighbourhoods (some of them include traditional or non-administrative neighbourhoods):
+It is divided into these neighbourhoods (some of them include traditional or non-administrative neighbourhoods):